This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Wound culture: This is a method to grow and identify the germs that may be in your wound.
-This helps caregivers learn what kind of infection you have and what medicine is best used to treat it.
+This helps healthcare providers learn what kind of infection you have and what medicine is best used to treat it.

 - X-ray: This is a picture of your bones and tissues in the wound area.
-Caregivers use these pictures to look for broken bones or objects such as spines or teeth.
+Healthcare providers use these pictures to look for broken bones or objects such as spines or teeth.
 You may need to have an x-ray, especially if the wound is near a joint or bone.